platelminto/java-bittrex/README.md

 	Bittrex wrapper = new Bittrex();
 	wrapper.setAuthKeysFromTextFile("keys.txt");

-	System.out.println(wrapper.getMarketSummary("BTC-LTC"));
+	String rawResponse = wrapper.getMarketSummary("BTC-LTC");
+	HashMap<String, String> responseMap = Bittrex.getMapFromResponse(rawResponse);

+	// See available information using present keys for(String key : responseMap.keySet())

+		System.out.print(key + " ");

+	// Get wanted value using a key found in the KeySet responseMap.get("Volume");
 }
 ```
 ### Key & Secret

-Please attach your key & secret in a text file and place it in the same folder as your source code.
-It should be formatted like so:
+Please attach your key & secret in a text file, with the following format, and place it in the same folder as the source code.

 ```
  - apikey: "key"